discrete-notes/discrete-notes.github.io/_posts/2020-04-09-network-decomposition-1-local-algorithms.md

 The introductory post of this series is [here](https://discrete-notes.github.io/network-decomposition-0).
 This post is a quick introduction to local algorithms, with the example of the maximal independent set problem.
-If you have heard about the local model before, you probably know everything in this post.
+If you have heard about the LOCAL model before, you probably know everything in this post.

 ![](assets/caravane-1.jpg){: .center-image width="90%"}